African Diva

 The show will be internally judged by Chika Ike and a panel of judges that will be both regulars and guest stars.
 There will be 22 contestants that will begin the show, They will be transported to an undisclosed location.

+Format

-The show will span over the course of 4 weeks.
+Each cycle of African Diva will air in 13 weeks and starts with 22 contestants.
+The competition will span over the course of 4 weeks.
 Each day, the girls will compete in a task.
 The tasks will judge the girls on their domestic skills, hospitality, entrepreneurship, sports, child-care and their knowledge of Africa.
 At the end of each task, the contestants will be assessed, there will be winners and losers, and every episode will see the eviction of at least one of the contestants.

+Each contestants will receive a bowl made of Calabash that represent their DIVA (Determination, Insistent, Vivacious, Admired by all).
+If the contestant got evicted, they have to return the calabash and leave the show.

 The contestants will be winnowed down till only the 3 finalists remain in the house and a winner will emerge.

+Cycles

+Season 1

+The prize package for this season included a one-year acting contract with Chika Ike Production, a cover feature and an editorial spread in Vergeria Life Magazine, a one-year supply of accessories from Fancy Nancy Collections, and a cash prize of ₦4,000,000.

+Contestants

+Season 2

+The prize package for this season included a one-year acting contract with Chika Ike Production, a cover feature and an editorial spread in Vergeria Life Magazine, a one-year supply of accessories from Fancy Nancy Collections, a cash prize of US$10,000, and a brand new car.